ijanhv/GoJudge/README.md

-# 🏛️ goJudge
+# 🏛️ GoJudge

-goJudge is a comprehensive online judge system designed to facilitate coding problem-solving and evaluation.
+GoJudge is a comprehensive online judge system designed to facilitate coding problem-solving and evaluation.
 This project encompasses various components working together to provide a seamless experience for both problem creators and solvers.

 ## 📚 Table of Contents